-BY DON GAEDE AND CONNIE YOUNG – Reposted from The Fresno Bee
+BY DON GAEDE AND CONNIE YOUNG – Originally posted on October 2, 2017 in The Fresno Bee.

 We would like thank The Bee and other forms of media for their ongoing coverage of the wildfires raging in the West and the multiple hurricanes with unprecedented severity.
 This important service is much appreciated by all Americans as we await news of family and friends in the affected areas.

 However, we members of the Fresno chapter of Citizens’ Climate Lobby are concerned that so little (if anything) is being said about human-caused climate change in relation to these extreme weather-related events.

 Nicholas Kristof, of the New York Times put it this way: “Imagine that after the 9/11 attacks, the conversation had been limited to the tragedy in Lower Manhattan, the heroism of rescuers……without addressing the risks of future terrorism.
 That’s how we have viewed Hurricane Harvey in Houston, as a gripping human drama but without adequate discussion of how climate change increases risks of such cataclysms.
 We can’t have an intelligent conversation about Harvey without also discussing climate change.”

 Risky Business is a group founded by Hank Paulsen (Treasury Secretary under G.W.
 Bush), Michael Bloomberg and Tom Steyer.
 Over three years ago, they warned of the economic risks posed to the U.S by climate change.
 In light of the record damage caused by hurricanes Harvey and Irma, their predictions were not far off, and bear repeating: